 Smaller Pieces of Local History

-A Small Piece of Local History discussed how Ballynoe House got its name and how it sits in the general landscape of the present-day Dunowen townland, Ardfield.
+A Small Piece of Local History discussed how our house, Ballynoe House, got its name.
+It also showed how it sits in the general landscape of the present-day Dunowen townland, Ardfield.
 The ancient history of Ireland goes all the way down to field level.
 As an example, the nearby Dunowen Farm has 33 fields all with old Irish names, which the owner, Michael Scully (Felicity’s 5th cousin) has on a map.
-Many of ancient names are preserved only in memory and folklore, and are not found on any historical map, but these have been preserved thanks to the knowledge of his father.
+Many of these ancient field names are preserved only in memory and folklore, and are not found on any historical map.
+They have been preserved thanks to the knowledge of his father.
 The same is the case of the sub-townlands of Dunowen.
 As they fall into disuse they can easily become forgotten.

-Ballynoe House is named after the sub-townland of Ballynoe (Baile Nua, meaning Newtown), which George Sandes, owner of Dunowen House, built for his staff.
+Ballynoe House is named after the sub-townland of Ballynoe (Baile Nua, meaning Newtown).
+This community was built for his staff by George Sandes, owner of Dunowen House.
 Ballynoe House (blue polygon on the map, below) overlooks the Ballynoe sub-townland but is not part of it, separated by the adjacent laneway.